Re-assignment Surgery (SRS), or more accurately Gender Confirmation Surgery (GCS), for male-to-female transsexual women is well

 It is claimed that a bilateral Orchiectomy protects against coronary artery disease, cerebrovascular disease and effectively increases the life span by an average of 5 years.

-There are of course some disadvantages to Orchiectomy
+There are some disadvantages to having an Orchiectomy.

 Surgery, even a relatively simple procedure, carries risks related to the anaesthesia and bleeding, and also possible post-operative complications including abscess/infection and healing problems.